-Cherilyn Crowe, a native of Fort Payne, Alabama, is the director of communications for the Baptist Joint Committee for Religious Liberty.
+Cherilyn Crowe, a native of Fort Payne, Alabama, is the director of communications for BJC.

 Crowe is a journalism and mass communications graduate of Samford University, and she earned a master’s degree in liberal arts and science from Vanderbilt University.
-A member of the Religion Communicators Council, Crowe serves as the president of the D.C. chapter.
-She is the recipient of three DeRose-Hinkhouse Awards from the Religion Communicators Council: a 2015 award for her social media campaign work, a 2016 award for specialized writing and a 2017 award for the “What is Religious Liberty?” flyer.
+A member of the board of the Religion Communicators Council, Crowe serves as the president of the D.C. chapter.
+She is the recipient of several DeRose-Hinkhouse Awards from the Religion Communicators Council, recognizing her work in creating and producing a podcast series, social media campaigns, specialized writing and videos.
 Crowe serves on the National Council of Churches Communication Committee and the editorial advisory board of The Christian Citizen.
 A graduate of the Nashville Young Leaders Council, she was nominated for the Rising Star award at the 2007 Midsouth Emmys.